 This course picks up where Learn to Sail Part 1 left off.
 It is the next step for those who already know some of the basics, or for Part 1 graduates who are ready for more.
 In Part 2, we review the basics like tacking and jibing and continue with the rest of the Learn to Sail curriculum, including docking under sail, crew overboard recovery techniques, and refining your boat handling skills.

 By the end of the twelve hours, you arrive at the same place as those who take the 24-hour complete course, eligible for a Courageous skipper rating (which means you can sail without an instructor!) and US Sailing Basic Keelboat certification.
 Please refer to the Learn to Sail course description for more information.

-Learn to Sail Part One runs on the following schedules:
+Learn to Sail Two runs on the following schedules:

 - Over one-weekend on both Saturday and Sunday, from 10-4:30 each day, with a half-hour lunch break

 Practical skills covered in the course

 This is a continuation of many of the skills covered in Learn to Sail Part 1 plus new ones like Crew Overboard Recovery.